5020.1 General Policy

 - Academic preparation for the declared field of study that is acceptable to the graduate program concerned (degree program candidates).

-- Proof that the applicant has the minimum undergraduate grade point average (GPA) established by the Graduate School for an admission category.
+- Proof that the applicant has the minimum undergraduate grade point average (GPA) established by the College of Graduate Programs and Honors Studies for an admission category.

-Programs may have requirements over and above those of the Graduate School, may require supplementary documentation.
+Programs may have requirements over and above those of the College of Graduate Programs and Honors Studies, may require supplementary documentation.

 Students having master's or other advanced degrees, or who have previously completed 12 quarter or 9 semester credit hours at the graduate level with an overall graduate grade point average of 3.0, from an appropriately accredited academic institution or an academic institution with high academic standards deemed appropriate and acceptable by the Wright State academic program to which the student is applying may be admitted into Wright State graduate programs in regular status regardless of their undergraduate grade point averages provided the appropriate academic departments or programs recommend them for admission.